MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 const ip = "<robotipaddress>";
 let subscribed = false;

-// Use global variables to keep track of whether Misty is ready to start mapping.
-Define the global variable ready near the top of the program and initialize it as false. let ready = false;
+// Track whether Misty is ready to start mapping. let ready = false;
-//  We also want to track when Misty is in the process of mapping.
-Declare a variable mapping and set it to false as well. let mapping = false;
+// Track when Misty is in the process of mapping. let mapping = false;

 let socket = new LightSocket(ip, openCallback);